velocityzen/units/README.md

 #### add()

-adds units or units sets

-You can use it as aliases for `addAll` and `addSet` methods.
-However, there is one more possibility.
-You can add a plain object, not a Unit or UnitSet, and it will create UnitSet automatically.
+Adds units or units sets.
+You can add a plain object, not Units, and it will create Units automatically.
 Examples:

 ```js
 units.add('user', {